chrdn/data-science-S2025/challenges/c08-islands-pt1-assignment.md

 - (What population are you going to study?)

-  - We are going to study the islanders from the topmost island in the following cities:
+  - We are going to study the islanders from the Ironbard in the following cities:

     - Hofn